Suspected Fort Lee High-Rise Jumper Dies

 A man apparently jumped to his death from a Fort Lee high-rise on Sunday, witnesses said.

-There were no immediate details from authorities beyond confirmation of the incident at the Horizon House just off 15th Street on Sunday afternoon, March 12.
+There were no immediate details from authorities beyond confirmation of the incident at the Horizon House on Sunday afternoon, March 12.

 A photo from the scene showed a smallish, elderly figure beneath a sheet behind 1 Horizon Road.
 Police tape surrounded the perimeter.